Asthma

 How Do You Treat Asthma?

 Rescue medications that dilate the airway relieve the acute problem for a short period of time but are not a long term solution.
-Inhaled steroids are the mainstay of asthma treatment and are sometimes combined with the long acting forms of rescue inhalers.
-If you don’t treat asthma properly though, you are at higher risk of dying.
-Sadly, New York Times reporter died in Syria, not by violence but from an asthma attack.
-Most asthma deaths can be prevented by proper care and avoidance of triggers.
-Even for the severest asthma there are now potent but safe biologic drugs to control the condition.
-If someone is not responding to all treatment for asthma, it’s worth consider other causes.
+Inhaled steroids (which are very safe) are the mainstay of asthma treatment and are sometimes combined with long acting bronchodilators.
+For severe asthma, targeterd injectible biologic drugs can be life-changing (and life-saving).
+Take you asthma seriously.
+People still die of this disease such as a reporter who died in Syria, not by violence but from an asthma attack.
+These days virtuall all asthma deaths can be prevented by proper care.

 It Looks Like Asthma, But Sometimes It’s Not

 Evaluating and treating sinusitis and acid reflux are very important but for different reasons.
 Another problem linked to more severe asthma is acid reflux, which can also mimic asthma and contribute to vocal cord problems which, unless properly recognized, can lead to asthma overtreatment including excessive oral steroid use.
-It’s worth noting that doctors are taught in medical school “all that wheezes isn’t asthma.”
+Every doctor is taught that “all that wheezes isn’t asthma.”
+Remember that if you’re not any better with good asthma therapy.

 Related articles